Swiftsure Yacht Race

-The Swiftsure International Yacht Race is a long distance sailing race in the Pacific Northwest and British Columbia area.
+The Swiftsure International Yacht Race is a series of long distance sailing races along the Juan de Fuca Strait between British Columbia in Canada and Washington in the United States.
 Races start and end in Victoria, BC, Canada.
-Organized by the Royal Victoria Yacht Club, the race occurs during the Memorial Day weekend in May with staggered starts on Saturday morning.
-The race is most popular with sailors from British Columbia, Washington, and Oregon but it has drawn boats from as far away as California, Hawaii, New Zealand, and Russia.
+Organized by the Royal Victoria Yacht Club, the annual race occurs with staggered starts on the morning of the last Saturday of May.
+The race is most popular with sailors from British Columbia and the Pacific Northwest of the USA but it has drawn boats from as far away as California, Hawaii, New Zealand, and Russia.

 Race courses

+Swiftsure consists of races over four courses (tabulated below) in Juan de Fuca Strait, including the Swiftsure Inshore (formerly "Sookesure" then "Rosedale Rock") and 3 long distance races.
+All races begin off Clover Point, a spit extending south from Victoria.
+In the "Classic" long distance race, yachts come about near position 48' 33.00 N, 125' 00.00 W, (48.55 -125.0) off Vancouver Island's Pacific Rim National Park Reserve.
+The turning point in Canadian waters is traditionally marked by a vessel of the Royal Canadian Navy.